A Practical Guide to Website Benchmarking for Competitive Analysis

 Get your Stuck Score™

-By the way, how do you determine the Stuck Points™?
+By the way, how do you determine which Stuck Point™ areas apply to your site?
 That one is simple.
-We at The Good designed a tool that will assess your website to provide a customized Stuck Score™ and five scorecards that benchmark key conversion areas of your website.
+We at The Good designed a tool that will assess your website to provide a customized Stuck Score™ and five scorecards that benchmark key conversion areas of your website, including the Stuck Point™ areas holding back your online revenue.

-What does it cost to get your Stuck Score™ and find the problem areas holding your sales conversions back?
-Zilch.
+What does it cost to get your Stuck Score™ and find the Stuck Point™ problem areas holding your sales conversions back?
 The Good provides the service for free – no cost or obligation.
-We’ll put our analysts to work for you at our own expense.
 To get yours, click here.

 More tools for website benchmarking